 The SDN promises to provide the feasible solutions for challenges faced by service providers, network managers and network designers to deploy the ideal network infrastructure.
-However, given the new approach of the networking, SDN itself has to face some difficulties.
+However, given the new approach of the networking, SDN itself faces some difficulties.
 Due to centralised control unit for the network devices, security measures for that central unit becomes the topmost concern.
 Any attack on the SDN controller would disrupt the entire performance of the underlying network.
 Research about possible attacks are being carried out and defence systems are prototyped to protect the SDN networks from the security threats.
 Another problem is excessive overhead of network controlling packets.
 The continuous monitoring of all the underlying network devices depending on the Southbound interface protocol utilized, may generate large number of control packets which can eventually affect the overall network performance.
 On the other hand, insufficient monitoring of network devices may create functioning errors of the SDN applications.
 The future work of this thesis could be to address these challenges faced by the SDN and evaluate the performance of SDN controllers while resolving these challenges.

 Abbreviations